 There are many reasons why someone might want to start a music blog.
 As a music blogger, you will have the opportunity to share your thoughts and opinions on different music artists, various instruments, and new music technology.

-Not only that, but starting your own blog could mean exclusive access to artists and concerts that you never would have had otherwise.
+Not only that but starting your own blog could mean exclusive access to artists and concerts that you would never have had otherwise.

 Promote and Publicize Your Work